MicrosoftDocs/msix-docs/msix-src/msix-sdk/get-started-msixcore.md

 ---

 # Get started with MSIX Core
-There are multiple ways to get started with MSIX Core.
-The first thing to do is to ensure that your Windows device supports MSIX as an installer.
+As mentioned in the overview, MSIX Core brings MSIX support to your downlevel OS.
+In order to get started, you must ensure that MSIX Core is installed on the OS.

-To do this, go to our [release page](https://github.com/microsoft/msix-packaging/releases) and under **Assets** you will find the following:
+For your convenience, we provide MSI installers, or ZIP files depending on your preference.
+To locate the installer of your choice, go to our [release page](https://github.com/microsoft/msix-packaging/releases) and under **Assets** you will find the following:

 1. msixmgr.zip
 2. msixmgrSetup-x64.msi
 3. msixmgrSetup-86.msi

-5. Source code (zip)
-6. Source code (tar.gz)
+## MSI installation
+We recommend the MSI installation because it automatically adds msixmgr.exe to your search path and associates the MSIX extension with the installer.
 Download either **msixmgrSetup-x64.msi** or **msixmgrSetup-x86.msi** (depending on your architecture) and install it on your Windows Device.

-## Using the Command Line
-The executables can also be manually deployed to a Windows 7 SP1 or higher machine without using the MSI setup project.
-Download **msixmgr.zip** under **Assets**] on our [release page](https://github.com/microsoft/msix-packaging/releases) and you can find **msix.dll** and **msixmgr.exe**.
-Place the **msix.dll** and **msixmgr.exe** in the same location as if you were to install MSIX Core with our .msi.

-We've provided [sample packages](https://github.com/microsoft/msix-packaging/tree/master/preview/MsixCore/Tests) in our GitHub for testing purposes.
-These can be copied over to a Windows 7 SP1 or higher machine and installed, although they will require adding the APPX_TEST_ROOT.cer (in the same tests folder) to the trusted store in order to install.
-Some of these packages are large and are stored using git lfs (Large File Storage).
+## Zip file or XCopy installation
+Extract the files from **msixmgr.zip** to a known location.
+Place the **msix.dll** and **msixmgr.exe** in the same location.
+Then add the path to the search path.
+Example: Set path=%path%;c:\program files\msixmgr”

+## Installing your certificate
+MSIX packages are required to be signed.
+Before installing any .msix packages, make sure you have installed the certificate you used to sign your packages.

+We've provide you with [sample packages](https://github.com/microsoft/msix-packaging/tree/master/preview/MsixCore/Tests), along with a test certificate in our GitHub for testing purposes.
+Install the certificate with the following commands:
 ```
 certutil -addstore root APPX_TEST_ROOT.cer
 ```

 > [!NOTE]
 > Replace APPX_TEST_ROOT.cer with your own certificate when you are deploying your own MSIX packages.

+## Using the Command Line
+Once the tool msixmgr.exe is installed, it can be used to manage your MSIX packages on this machine by searching, installing, and removing.
+The command line utility msixmgr.exe is intended for system administrators.
+It is most useful when run from administrative prompt.
+Not all commands when run from a regular command prompt will display to the console.
+See below for more details.

 ### Install
 Using command prompt or PowerShell, navigate to the directory that contains the executables and run the following command to install notepadplus.msix.
 The -quietUX parameter can also be added at the end of the command so that users don't see the installer UI.
 For example: